andres-erbsen/dename-writeup/dename.md

 distribution mechanism that is suitable for universal adoption.
 -->

-\abstract
-This paper presents `dename`, a public key distribution mechanism suitable for universal adoption using simple and widely understood mechanisms.
+\abstract This paper presents `dename`, a public key distribution mechanism suitable for universal adoption using simple and widely understood mechanisms.
 Many applications rely on some form of directory service for connecting human-meaningful user identifiers (names) with application data associated with that user.
-We present `dename` -- a distributed system to implement a secure user directory under the assumption that at least one of the predetermined servers is secure.
-It provides the following
-abstraction: anybody can register a name that has not been registered already and modify the profile that corresponds to any name they own;
-a profile cannot be modified without the owners consent.
+We present `dename` -- a distributed system that implements a secure user directory under the assumption that at least one of the predetermined servers is secure.
+It provides the following abstraction: anybody can register a name that has not been registered already and modify the profile that corresponds to any name they own, but a profile cannot be modified without the owner's consent.
 Clients can efficiently query the state of that directory using Merkle-hashed prefix-tree representation of the name-profile mapping.
 Third parties can verify that all servers follow the protocol.
 We show how this system can be used to drastically improve the usability of three common security-critical operations: remote administration (OpenSSH), digital signature management (OpenPGP) and asynchronous messaging (Pond).
 \endabstract

 Introduction